gilbertginsberg/uncle-dimmy/README.md

 Uncle Dimmy says ¡Hola!

 Uncle Dimmy is a fun, funny and friendly linguist.
-His area of focus is the Spanish language.
+His domain of expertise is the Spanish language.
 And when asked politely, Uncle Dimmy gives you the diminutive form of any Spanish word that is "diminutizeable" (Uncle Dimmy created that word.
-Did Uncle Dimmy tell you he loves morphology (the study of words)?
+Did Uncle Dimmy tell you he's a geek for morphology (the study of words)?

 Spanish words that are diminutizeable (able to be converted into a diminutive form) include: